udaan-iitt/editions/2023_Winter/tanhayee.md

 thumbnail: images/tanhayee.jpg
 authors: Abhishek
 starred: false
-abio: Abhishek Rajkumar, a poet at heart, likes to describe himself as mere a water droplet, moving with society, that will one day will die and disappear.
+abio: "Abhishek: Abhishek Rajkumar a poet at heart, likes to describe himself as mere a water droplet, moving with society, that will one day will die and disappear.
   At present, he is a Ph.D. scholar at the Department of Mathematics and Statistics, IIT Tirupati.
-Along with writing, he is a medium fast bowler, and not surprisingly, very fond of cricket.
+Along with writing, he is a medium fast bowler, and not surprisingly, very fond of cricket"
 ---
 <p style="text-align: center;align:center;">
 आँखें खुली, मेरा ख्वाब टूट गया <br>